The Middle Years Programme (MYP)

 - Design (formerly Design and Technology)

-- The Arts: Music, Drama and Visual Art
+- The Arts: Music, Theatre (formerly Drama) and Visual Art

 In the final year of the programme, all students engage in the Personal Project.
-This process enables them to investigate, design, create and reflect upon a personal area of interest and demonstrate the knowledge and skills they have developed through the MYP through one of the global contexts.
+The project involves students setting specific and rigorous learning and product goals that they work independently to fulfill, and will then report back on their process, learning, and achievement.
+This process enables them to investigate, design, create and reflect upon a personal area of interest and demonstrate the knowledge and skills related to this area of interest through the engagement in a process of independent learning.

 What are the benefits of a four-programme IB school?

-- Learning through inquiry is central to all three programmes.
+- Learning through inquiry is central to all four IB programmes.

-- PYP transdisciplinary themes become the MYP Global Contexts followed by the DP Theory of Knowledge
+- Links learning to the world we live in through the PYP transdisciplinary themes which become the MYP Global Contexts, followed by the DP Theory of Knowledge or CP Personal and Professional Skills.

-- Skills gained from the PYP exhibition support the MYP Personal Project and which in turn can be developed and used in the IB Diploma Extended Essay.
+- Learner skills and attributes gained from the PYP exhibition support the MYP Personal Project and which in turn can be developed and used in the IB Diploma Extended Essay or CP Reflective Project.

-These experiences enable MYP learners to become successful independent, globally-minded critical thinkers prepared for the demands of the IB Diploma.
+Through the aspects of the IB Middle Years Programme learners are enabled to become successful independent, globally-minded critical thinkers prepared for the demands of the IB Diploma and Career Programmes and their ongoing future learning.

 Additional resources for parents and guardians